ChaosForCurio/Vidoe/deployment_guide.md

 2. Select **"Build & Deploy"** (Combined service).
 3. **Service Name**: `video-api`.
 4. **Repository**: Connect your GitHub and select this repository.
+   - **Important**: If you see a warning about Northflank not being installed, click the link to **"Install Northflank"** on your GitHub account/organization and select this repository.
+This is required for automatic builds.
 5. **Branch**: `main` (or your working branch).
 6. **Build Type**: `Dockerfile`.
    - **Context**: `/` (Root directory).